PhilipSchmid/echo-app/README.md

 - `PRINT_HTTP_REQUEST_HEADERS`: Set to `true` to include HTTP request headers in the JSON response.
 By default, headers are not included.
 - `TLS`: Set to `true` to enable TLS (HTTPS) support.
 By default, TLS is disabled.
 - `TLS_PORT`: The port number on which the TLS server listens.
 Default is `8443`.
-- `TCP`: Set to `true` to enable the TCP endpoint.
+- `TCP`: Set to `true` to enable the TCP listener.
 By default, TCP is disabled.
 - `TCP_PORT`: The port number on which the TCP server listens.
 Default is `9090`.
-- `GRPC`: Set to `true` to enable the gRPC endpoint.
+- `GRPC`: Set to `true` to enable the gRPC listener.
 By default, gRPC is disabled.
 - `GRPC_PORT`: The port number on which the gRPC server listens.
 Default is `50051`.
 - `LOG_LEVEL`: Set the logging level (`debug`, `info`, `warn`, `error`).
 Default is `info`.